ch1kulya/AbataBot/README.md

-### Abata Bot
+## Abata Bot

-is a Discord bot that provides random anime waifu images and anime titles.
-Users can choose between SFW and NSFW content categories to receive themed images and explore random anime titles with detailed information.
+is a Discord bot that provides random anime images and titles from SFW and NSFW content categories.

+### Usage

+- `/waifu` command to get random waifu images.
+- `/random` command to fetch random Anilibria titles.
+- `/nekos` command to get random neko images.
+- `/hmtai` command to get random hentai images.

 ### Prerequisites

-- **Python 3.8 or higher**: Ensure you have Python installed.
+- **Python**: Ensure you have Python installed.
 You can download it from [python.org](https://www.python.org/).

-- **Discord Bot Token**: Create a Discord bot and obtain its token from the [Discord Developer Portal](https://discord.com/developers/applications).
+- **Bot Token**: Create a Discord bot and obtain its token from the [Discord Developer Portal](https://discord.com/developers/applications).

 ### Installation